yoonj200/FS-Phase-1-Project/README.md

 1. An interactive game of hangman!
 Click the letters to try and guess the word.
 2. Upon a successful guess, the game returns a random (and often insightful) fact.
 3. Upon a failed guess, the game returns a prompt to try again.
+4. You may ask for one hint per game.
+5. You have five attempts per game.

 ## How to Play